domo141/shbb/README.rst

 __ snippets.md

+larger.md__ is a place for shell code that can get some things done in neat ways usually containing just a bit more lines than a few...

+__ larger.md

 specifics.md__ contain constructs that don't work on all modern shells (at least not on dash(1) -- and something specicifs to one particular shell).